CatSnowdrop/Agent-301/README.md

 - To add a task to the blacklist, enter the line with its name in the data/BLACKLIST_TASK.txt file.

 ## Quick Start 📚
-To install libraries and run bot - open run.bat on Windows To install libraries and run bot - open run.sh on Linux
+Windows: To install libraries and run bot - open run.bat

+Linux: To install libraries and run bot - open run.sh

 ## Prerequisites
 Before you begin, make sure you have the following installed: